 The (Better) Alternative

 Power endurance is best trained by prolonged exposure to difficult moves.
 This is tough because difficult moves, or cruxes, often mean that we are falling off them.
-So a good power endurance workout focuses on climbs that we are able to complete, even if only just.
+So a good power endurance workout focuses on climbs that we are able to complete, even if we barely do so.
 As for prolonged exposure, we have to be sure that we are not over resting.
 Over resting can be avoided by implementing a timer.
 So our new definition of a power endurance workout is: climbing difficult climbs with minimal rest in a defined amount of time to ensure prolonged exposure.
 There are tons of ways to implement this into a climbing workout.

 Set a timer for 10 minutes and climb as many problems just below your redpoint as you can in the time.
 Rest for 5 minutes, and do it again with slightly lower grades.

 Pick an area of the gym.
 Set a timer for 7 minutes and climb every problem beginning with the most difficult one you can complete and finishing with all of the 0s.
 Rest for 5 minutes and move to another section of the gym.

 Next time you are falling on ropes, come into the gym, slap on a beanie, and do a power-endurance workout in the bouldering area.
 You will be surprised at the improvements you will see in your rope climbing!